Real-time non-adiabatic dynamics in the one-dimensional Holstein model: Trajectory-based vs exact methods: Exact diagonalization and density matrix renormalization group methods

 Note that the MPS representation of the state in Eq.~\eqref{MPS_def} can indeed be exact for a fixed phonon cutoff $M$.
 This would, however, require exponentially large matrices and is unfeasible.
 By introducing a finite truncation, the representation is no longer exact, but is an approximation of the state.
 Since this error can be made arbitrarily small in principle and often also in practical applications, we refer to DMRG as an exact method and convergence of the calculations must always be controlled with respect to $\epsilon_{\rm bond}$ and $\epsilon_{\rm LBO}$.
 How to do this is demonstrated for one example in Fig.~\ref{fig:DMRG_conv}(a) for $\epsilon_{\rm bond}$ and Fig.~\ref{fig:DMRG_conv}(b) for $\epsilon_{\rm LBO}$.

 Figure~\ref{fig:DMRG_conv}(a) shows the electron density for a fixed $\epsilon_{\rm LBO}$ with different $\epsilon_{\rm bond}$.
 For $\epsilon_{\rm bond}$ chosen too large (here, when $\epsilon_{\rm bond}=10^{-6}$), too many states are truncated away and the time-dependent expectation value of the observable is inaccurately captured by the MPS.
 However, if $\epsilon_{\rm bond}$ is set to be sufficiently small, the data becomes independent of the truncation and the approximated state can be used to correctly calculate the expectation values.
 A similar check must be done for $\epsilon_{\rm LBO}$.
 This is illustrated in Fig.~\ref{fig:DMRG_conv}(b) with a fixed $\epsilon_{\rm bond}$.
 Now, a poorly chosen $\epsilon_{\rm LBO}$ leads to an erroneous representation of the local state and the expectation value of the observable deviates from its correct form.
 As is the case for $\epsilon_{\rm bond}$, below a sufficiently small $\epsilon_{\rm LBO}$, the expectation values become independent thereof and the data are converged up to a certain accuracy.
+This convergence must be checked for each observable individually.
+We find that in particular the reduced mean-squared displacement (RMSD) and the total phonon number need smaller cutoffs to reach convergence.

 Note that a convergence check with respect to the local phonon truncation $M$ is also needed.
 This must be carried out by varying $M$ as illustrated for exact diagonalization in Fig.~\ref{fig:trimer_conv_M} in Sec.~\ref{Sec:ED}.
 The DMRG-LBO calculations in this work are done using the ITensor Software Library.\cite{itensor}